-Kite are passionate about protecting the planet, and sustainability within kids’ fashion has been at the heart of their production processes since they launched their first range back in 2007.
-All of their garments are made from organic cotton, recycled plastic bottles or fabrics approved by OEKO-TEX.
+Kite is passionate about protecting the planet, and sustainability within kids’ fashion has been at the heart of their production processes since they launched their first range back in 2007.
+All of their garments are made from organic cotton, recycled plastic bottles, or fabrics approved by OEKO-TEX.

 They are proud to be certified by Control Union to the Global Organic Textile Standard (GOTS).
 GOTS is the leading organic textile standard and companies must meet strict environmental and social criteria to become certified.
 All the elements in their supply chain – ranging from the cotton grower to our embroiderers – have been successfully inspected to ensure they meet comprehensive organic and ethical standards.

-New kidswear clothing brand MAI (Making Animals Important) recently launched the first collection of ethical and organic clothing for children aged 0-8 years.
+Kidswear clothing brand MAI (Making Animals Important) offer ethical and organic clothing for children aged 0-8 years.
 Their collection of sustainable fashion for kids features unique endangered animal designs showcasing the Amur leopard, Asian elephants and the bumblebee.
 Each piece in the collection is made from the softest organic cotton with plastic-free tags and packaging.

 The luxury range is exclusively available on the brand’s website MAI-clothing.
 The collection includes unisex rompers, t-shirts, sweats, leggings and dresses in on-trend soft greys, pinks and cream organic fabrics.
 Each item features hand-drawn prints to highlight the animal’s story.

-MINI A TURE have ambitious dreams of creating something greater than a traditional children’s clothing brand.
+Since MINI A TURE was founded in 2002, they have had ambitious dreams of creating something greater than a traditional children’s clothing brand.
 They believe producing garments for children should not just be about providing clothing for children.
-They want to inspire children to relish the great outdoors, encouraging recycling and limit harmful excess production.
+They want to inspire children to relish the great outdoors, encourage recycling and limit harmful excess production.
 To achieve this, they have always aspired to produce in the most responsibly and environmentally friendly way possible, having very clear requirements for our suppliers in relation to wages and working conditions.

 All of Mini la Mode’s items are lovingly hand-made by traditional artisans, detailed with smocking and embroideries immaculately hand stitched.
 Mini la Mode’s designs are modern-day heirlooms to pass down – beautiful things that will last through generations and the test of time, plus a fair bit of washing along the way!

-Sustainability is an aspect that Newbie always consider when creating a new range, and sourcing sustainable materials has been a key part of their game plan since the brand started in 2010.
+Sustainability is an aspect that Newbie always considers when creating a new range, and sourcing sustainable materials has been a key part of their game plan since the brand started in 2010.

 Newbie plays an important role in the development of sustainable communities and their goal is to work for a sustainable supply chain.
 One part of that is to work closely with suppliers, promoting better working conditions for people working in the production of garments.
 Newbie work for continuous improvement through long-term partnership with suppliers and industry collaboration.

-Swedish brand Polarn O. Pyret produces sustainable fashion for babies and children, with a wide range of unisex clothes perfect for a family that want to future-proof.
+Swedish brand Polarn O. Pyret produces sustainable fashion for babies and children, with a wide range of unisex clothes perfect for a family that wants to future-proof.

-Polarn O. Pyret are commited to continually improving their practices, teaming up with sustainable childrenswear rental service, thelittleloop, the UK’s first rental marketplace for sustainable kids’ clothes.
+Polarn O. Pyret is committed to continually improving its practices, teaming up with sustainable childrenswear rental service, thelittleloop, the UK’s first rental marketplace for sustainable kids’ clothes.